espreto/wpsploit/documentation/auxiliary/wp_visual_form_builder_xss_scanner.md

 [*] 192.168.1.38:80 - Trying to login as espreto
 [+] 192.168.1.38:80 - Login successful
-[+] 192.168.1.38:80 - Vulnerable to Cross-Site Scripting the "Visual Form Builder 2.8.2" plugin for Wordpress [+] Save in: /home/espreto/.msf4/local/43225550.html
+[+] 192.168.1.38:80 - Vulnerable to Cross-Site Scripting the "Visual Form Builder 2.8.2" plugin for WordPress [+] Save in: /home/espreto/.msf4/local/43225550.html
 [*] Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed